jacobvarner/100-days-of-code/r1-log.md

 ### R1D62

 I started and finished my first API and Mircoservices project for freeCodeCamp.
 I build a simple timestamp API that took a millisecond value or date string and returned a json object with both the Unix timecode and the UTC datetime string.
 The API is live [here](https://varner-timestamp-api.glitch.me).

+### R1D63

+I was able to start and finish an [API microservice](https://varner-header-parser.glitch.me/api/whoami) that returns header information about the user (IP, language, browser) in JSON format.
+I then started to lay out my next project which will be a very simple URL shortener.